MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/teams-rooms-qr-codes.md

    1. Teams Rooms on Android - version 1449/1.0.96.2024040404 or later

-1. Your users' mobile device must have the following app version installed:
+1. Your users' mobile devices must have the following app version installed:

    1. iOS - version 6.7.0 or later

    1. Android - version 1416/1.0.0.2024071301 or later

 > [!IMPORTANT]
 > Although there are many QR code scanner apps available, we recommend using the built-in camera app or code scanner app that are natively available on all iOS and Android devices.

-> [!WARNING]
 > If your users are using an Android device with both work and personal profiles enabled, both the Teams app and the camera app and/or the code scanner app must be listed under the same profile.
-Otherwise, if they are in separate profiles, the camera app and/or the code scanner app is not able to correctly scan and transfer the information over to the Teams app.
+Otherwise, if they are in separate profiles, the camera app and/or the code scanner app isn't able to correctly scan and transfer the information over to the Teams app.
 > For more information about adding the Teams app and camera app and/or code scanner app to a work profile, see [Manage Android Enterprise system apps in Microsoft Intune](/mem/intune/apps/apps-ae-system).
-##
+> [!WARNING]
+> If your Teams Rooms on Windows devices have existing custom backgrounds, your custom backgrounds may be impacted with this new UI element on the home screen.
+You can find updated home screen templates and custom background design guidelines at [Set up and manage Teams Rooms on Windows custom backgrounds.](/microsoftteams/rooms/custom-backgrounds?tabs=Enhanced)